AgustinMandarini/fullstackopen/README.md

-A repo to upgrade all of the excercises from Helsinki University Full Stack Open course.
+A repo to upload all of the excercises from Helsinki University Full Stack Open course.